SoniaQ/bankAccountRuby/README.md

 I would like to be able to open a bank account with an initial balance

 As a bank manager
+I would like to assign a bank account to a specific user

+As a bank manager
 I would like to be able to withdraw money from my bank account

 As a bank manager